 From here, take a left and then a right to join the original Summer Lightning for a great blast, including some quite rocky sections!

-At the end you can either turn right to rejoin Wolverns Lane and make your way back up to the Tower.
-Or you can carry on (follow the tyre tracks) for a great blast on a trail running parallel with Wolverns Lane all the way back down to Wotton or take the Rookery descent back down to Westcott.
+As an alternative to turning left and looping back up to the tower, continue on the trail running parallel with Wolverns Lane all the way back down to Wotton exiting near the Wooton Hatch pub or take the Rookery descent back down to Westcott.